mattfenwick/Beagle/docs/parser.md

   - `nextToken`:  if a string is opened but not closed
   - `tokenize`:  if nextToken fails hard
-  - `getList`:  if a list is opened but not closed
+  - `getList`:  if a list is opened but not closed, or closed but not opened
   - `getSExpression`:  if getList fails hard
   - `parse`:  if nextToken or getSExpression fails hard (this covers the case where some but not all of the input is consumed, right?)